1. How to use this checklist

 - Crowded noisy environments exhausting

-- Sensory-seeking behaviours (deep pressure, crashing, jumping)
+- Sensory-seeking behaviours (deep pressure, crashing, jumping, weighted blankets)

 - Doesn’t notice being injured until later